tameravci/jekyll-now/_posts/2020-05-08-How-to-clean-your-white-sneakers.md

 The problem is they get dirty so quickly.
 Even when the weather has been relatively decent, any dirt that's picked up stands out.
 I hate the fact that we can't really throw them in the laundry.
 But I finally found a way to clean them with household items.
 Here's the instructions to the [cleaning process](https://www.reebok.com/us/blog/300935).
 Full disclosure: I tried them myself and got pretty satisfying results.

+Also I recently ran into this youtube channel that talks about fashion, minimalism, and daily routines.
+Owner of the channel owns a pair of Common Projects and [in this video](https://www.youtube.com/watch?v=O4HteHXmWds) he goes over how to clean them!
+I think it's another great resource if you own a leather pair of white sneakers.

 Enjoy and get those sneakers looking brighter than ever this spring!

 <p align="center">